Surveys

 There are optional parameters that can be passed to the run() method, including:

-cache - A boolean value to cache the results of the survey (default is False).
-Example: run(cache=False).
+• cache - A boolean value to cache the results of the survey.
+The default is True; the cache for the survey is automatically added to the Results object that is generated.
+Example: run(cache=False) will generate fresh responses.

 Survey rules & logic